Skip to main content

 • a person acquires or commences to hold a ‘significant interest’ in the landholder.

-These percentage interests can be determined having regard to aggregated interests acquired or held by ‘associated persons’, and under ‘associated transactions’.
+These percentage interests can be determined by aggregating interests acquired or held by ‘associated persons’, and under ‘associated transactions’.

-The landholder and shareholders/unit holders (as applicable) are jointly and severally liable to pay the landholder duty.
+The landholder and shareholders/unit holders are jointly and severally liable to pay the landholder duty.

 The Oliver Hume case is a good illustration and example of the practical application of landholder duty.

 The names and details of the individual investors were unknown to each other and remained confidential.
-And none was regarded as an associated person.
-But the Court concluded that their individual acquisitions nevertheless constituted an associated transaction, because they formed, evidenced, gave effect to, or arose from, substantially ‘one arrangement’, or alternatively ‘one series’ of transactions.
+None were therefore regarded as an associated person.
+But the court concluded that their individual acquisitions nevertheless constituted an associated transaction, because they formed, evidenced, gave effect to, or arose from, substantially ‘one arrangement’, or alternatively ‘one series’ of transactions.

-The factors the Court considered relevant when reaching this conclusion are summarised as follows:
+The factors the court considered relevant when reaching this conclusion were:

 • The acquisition of each investor was interconnected/interdependent because no individual acquisition could go ahead unless a total of $1.8 million was raised.